 Review your onboarding process to make sure it’s inclusive.
-A well-thought-out process helps ensure new hires integrate smoothly and sends a message that discrimination is unacceptable.
+A

 “You should really articulate what is and isn’t permissible as behaviour in terms of harassment, discrimination and the health and safety environment,” Austin says.
 “Help newcomers understand their rights.
 If you spend time upfront with new employees, over the long term they will be more confident, engaged and productive.”

 5. Review your training and policies